lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

  }
 ```

-Because the API provided by this library is quite low-level, I've created a `dabatase` folder (or package — as they call it in the Java world) that encapsulate the logic of that library in a `DatabaseLogReader` class that can notify any observer of insertions, updates and/or deletions.
+Because the API provided by this library is quite low-level, I've created a `database` folder (or package — as they call it in the Java world) that encapsulate the logic of that library in a `DatabaseLogReader` class that can notify any observer of insertions, updates and/or deletions.

 <GithubButton url="https://github.com/lorisleiva/minecravel/tree/5e4023f1812f15122397c51c0fe8a57eacaa4798/src/main/java/com/lorisleiva/minecravel/database" title="See Database package"></GithubButton>

 ![Database package diagram](./minecraft_mod_3.png)

-Remember, the _Binary Log_ is being updated in real time by our MySQL server,
+Remember, the _Binary Log_ is being updated in real-time by our MySQL server,

 ![MySQL Binary Log only](./minecraft_mod_2bis.png#w70)

 ## Minecraft Server vs Client

-Next, in order to understand who need to be the _Observer_ for the `DatabaseLogReader`, we need to talk about the two sides of Minecraft: Server versus Client.
+Next, to understand who needs to be the _Observer_ for the `DatabaseLogReader`, we need to talk about the two sides of Minecraft: Server versus Client.

 - The Minecraft Client is responsible for rendering a Graphic User Interface (GUI) and reading input from the player.
 - The Minecraft Server is responsible for maintaining a master copy of the world (i.e. a source of truth) and send updated information to the client(s).